Royal Charters, granted by the sovereign on the advice of the Privy Council, have a history dating back to the 13th century.

 Do all Chartered bodies have the power to award individual Chartered designations? e.g. Chartered Surveyor, Chartered Engineer, Chartered Banker

 No, only certain Charters have within them the power to award Individual Chartered designations.
-The following is a list of designations approved by the Privy Council – please contact us if believe a designation is missing from the following list of Individual Charter Designations (3 pages, 69kb).
+The following is a list of designations approved by the Privy Council – please contact us if believe a designation is missing from the following list of Approved Charter Designations (PDF, 3 pages, 69kb).

 What if an organisation is using a ‘Chartered’ designation that is not approved?